mccurdyc/gitrs/README.md

 - Do one thing well: clone, update or remove repos from the filesystem.
   - Won't support running commands against cloned repos.
 - Opinionated file structure.
 For example, `$GOPATH`.
 But you can specify a `GITRS_ROOT`.
+- You could have multiple "roots" for different uses.
+For example, `$HOME/{work,personal}` with separate gitrs configs.
 - Have a single, config file for declaring the repos to manage.
 - The config file is the source of truth for all repos cloned to your machine.
   - If you run `add`, it adds the repo to the config file.